DataDog/hiring-engineers/answers.md

 # Part 4 - Tracing

+Bonus Question :
 A service is a set of processes that do the same job.
+For example an application might have multiple components or services, such as web service and a data layer service.
+These are automatically discovered with our APM monitoring.

 A Resource is a particular action for a service.
+Its the next level down in granularity from the service.
+For example, if the service is a web service, the resource is a route or url.
+For a DB it could be a specific query.

 APM1
 <img width="1300" alt="apm1" src="https://user-images.githubusercontent.com/2524766/40357179-ac9f3bb4-5dfe-11e8-92f5-508a020a8686.png">